 September 24, 2014

-Dustin Douglas recorded his debut album, Black Skies and Starlight over the past two years, while he was an active member of the Badlees.
+Dustin Douglas recorded his debut album, Black Skies and Starlight over the past two years, while he was an active member of The Badlees.
 With a mix of big guitars, pop-laced hooks and an alternative rock attitude, Douglas blends a diverse array of influenced to make a formidable record.

 Review of Black Skies and Starlight at Modern Rock Review